czyz/aftereffects_ESD/README.md

 5. Click the "+Prompt Layer" button as many times as you like to generate your prompt text layers.
 You can optionally enter your prompt text before pressing the button, as a streamlining measure, but you can always just edit the text later as you see fit.
 The prompt_strength value can be set (use values from 0 to 1) via the control in the Effects section of each prompt text layer.

-6. Hit the esc key to get out of the modal plugin window<sup id="a2">[2](#myfootnote2)</sup> so that you can go keyframe and edit your prompt text, weights, and other settings in the Timeline.
+6. Hit the esc key to get out of the modal script window<sup id="a2">[2](#myfootnote2)</sup> so that you can go keyframe and edit your prompt text, weights, and other settings in the Timeline.